 Every student in the West Shore School District will be offered an educational program that meets his/her individual needs and is suited to his/her unique abilities.
 Specific programs and services are provided for students who are in need of:

 - Life Skills Support - functional academic and independent living skills

 - Deaf or Hearing Impaired Support - communication and language supports

 - Speech and Language Support - articulation and language-based communication supports

-Educational programs (full-time, supplement, itinerant) are available in the District or by contract with support agencies for students with a disability.
+Educational programs (full-time, supplemental, itinerant) are available in the District or by contract with support agencies for students with a disability.
 Your child may be eligible for Special Education if he/she:

 - Has a physical, sensory, intellectual or emotional disability